 - Have a family member with diabetes

-- Had a previous very large baby (9 pounds or more) or a stillbirth
+- Had a very large baby (9 pounds or more) or a stillbirth

 - Have had abnormal blood sugar tests before

-- It's also a good idea to include fiber in your meals.
-This can be from fruits, vegetables, whole-grain breads, whole-grain crackers, and cereals.
+Include fiber in your meals.
+This can come from vegetables, fruits, whole-grain breads, whole-grain crackers, and cereals.
 One large study looked at diets of women before they got pregnant.
-Each 10-gram increase in fiber a day reduced their risk of GDM by 26%.
+Each daily increase in fiber by 10 grams reduced their risk of gestational diabetes by 26%.